ebubae/ambience-demo/README.md

 3. Get an uploadthing [token](https://docs.uploadthing.com/getting-started/appdir) and set `UPLOADTHING_TOKEN`
 4. Set the `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` by setting up your [Upstash account](https://upstash.com/docs/redis/quickstarts/nextjs-app-router#2-connect-to-redis).
 You probably already have an account since we're also using QStash

+**Please note: you must have ffmpeg installed on your computer.**

-See you all the interview!
+See you all at the interview!